So who exactly is behind worn[BUT NOT]forgotten and how did it come about? Here goes:

 In 2011, worn[BUT NOT]forgotten exhibited in its first art event and hit a homerun.
 These pieces of old-school art resonated with die-hard fans.
 A hobby became a passion and a passion became a business. worn[BUT NOT]forgotten found its niche.

 By 2012, worn[BUT NOT]forgotten was regularly exhibiting in local Las Vegas events as well as art shows, craft festivals and fairs in Northern Nevada, California, Arizona and Utah.

-Having now found and collected thousands of vintage team t-shirts and photographed hundreds of old-school images, worn[BUT NOT] forgotten has sold over 20,000 pieces of vintage sports art.
+Having now collected a seemingly endless number of vintage team t-shirts and photographed hundreds of old-school images, worn[BUT NOT] forgotten has sold nearly 35,000 pieces of vintage sports art.
 Who’d have thought?
 While some photographers shoot landscapes and others shoot portraits, Steve shoots t-shirts creating something all to its own.
 As Steve likes to say, these unique pieces of vintage sports art are his “little stamp on the world.”